Fast Processing and Querying of 170TB of Genomics Data via a Repeated And Merged BloOm Filter (RAMBO): RAMBO: Repeated And Merged Bloom Filters

-To see how this might work, suppose that we randomly partition $K$ datasets into $B$ groups, where $2 \le B \ll K$.
-Now, given a query $k$-mer $q$, if we query each partition, we can determine which partition contains $q$.
-We refer to this partition as $A1$.
-Thus, with only $B$ Bloom Filter queries, we have reduced the number of candidate datasets from $K$ to $\frac{K}{B}$ in expectation.
-With more repetitions, we progressively rule out more and more options until we are left with only the datasets that contain $q$.
-For example, if we independently repeat this process again, we find another partition $A2$ that contains $q$.
-Our pool of candidate datasets is now the set intersection of $A1$ and $A2$, which in expectation has size $\frac{K}{B^2}$.
+We have $K$ documents, partitioned into $B$ partitions, where $2 \le B \ll K$.
+Now, we are given a query term $q$.
+For simplicity, assume that this query belongs to a single document.
+Now, if we query each partition, we can determine which one of them contains $q$.
+We refer to this partition as $A_1$.
+Thus, with only $B$ Bloom Filter queries, we have reduced the number of candidate sets from $K$ to $\frac{K}{B}$ in expectation.
+If we independently repeat this process again, we find another partition $A_2$ that contains $q$.
+Our pool of candidate sets is now the set intersection of $A_1$ and $A_2$, which in expectation has size $\frac{K}{B^2}$.
+With more repetitions, we progressively rule out more and more options until we are left with only the sets that contain $q$.

-In summary, with $2B$ Bloom Filter queries, we have reduced the search space from $K$ down to $\frac{K}{B^2}$.
 The critical insight is that each repetition reduces the number of candidates by a factor of $\frac{1}{B}$, which decreases \textit{exponentially} with the number of repetitions.
-RAMBO uses this observation to identify the correct datasets using an exponentially smaller number of Bloom Filter queries.

-This method is guaranteed to be successful because RAMBO is an extension of the Count-Min Sketch (CMS) data structure \cite{Cormode2005CMS}.
+Since RAMBO is an extension of the Count-Min Sketch (CMS) data structure \cite{Cormode2005CMS}, most theoretical guarantees carry forward.
 We replace the counters in the CMS with Bloom Filters.
-Instead of adding counters in the CMS, we merge genomic sequencing datasets.
-The querying procedure of the CMS is replaced with a set intersection over the merged datasets to determine which datasets contain a query sequence.
+Instead of adding counters to construct the CMS, we merge the sets of k-mer terms.
+The querying procedure of the CMS is replaced with an intersection over the merged sets to determine which sets contain a query term.